itf/6s092/courses/IAP19/PS/PS23/content.md

 <question pythoncode>
 csq_interface = 'ace'
 csq_npoints = 2
 csq_prompt = "Eager to advance his plans for galactic domination, Wumpus has cobbled together a starship from spare parts in EC's backyard, blasting off to explore the galaxy.
 The galaxy, composed of sectors connected by one-way hyperspace lanes, can be modeled as a weighted directed graph on $n$ vertices.
 Lanes with positive weights consume that much fuel when used, while lanes with negative weights can be harvested to increase Wumpus's fuel supply.
 Starting the trip with only $f$ units of fuel, Wumpus would like to know which sectors he can reach from Earth, located at sector $0$.
-Write an algorithm that computes a <i>set</i> of all the sectors Wumpus can reach.<br><br>The graph will be a dictionary of adjacency lists of the form $\{u: [(v_1,w_1),(v_2,w_2),\dots]\}$ where vertex $u$ has outgoing edges to $v_1$ with weight $w_1$, $v_2$ with weight $w_2$, etc. Remember that a path is valid only if Wumpus's fuel supply stays nonnegative throughout.
+Write an algorithm that computes a <i>set</i> of all the sectors Wumpus can reach.<br>The graph will be a dictionary of adjacency lists of the form $\{u: [(v_1,w_1),(v_2,w_2),\dots]\}$ where vertex $u$ has outgoing edges to $v_1$ with weight $w_1$, $v_2$ with weight $w_2$, etc. Remember that a path is valid only if Wumpus's fuel supply stays nonnegative throughout.
 Your algorithm should run in $O(V,E)$ time.
 Assume no negative cycles.\n\n" csq_name = "bellman_code1"

 ## Define solution that will be printed to student.